Types of Aid

 Garden State Scholarship Program

-The State’s merit-based scholarship program recognizes academic excellence and encourages applicants to continue their education at New Jersey’s Colleges and Universities.
-There are two types of scholarships – Edward J. Bloustein Distinguished Scholarship and Urban Scholars.
-Both offer annual scholarship awards up to $1,000.
+This State merit-based scholarship program recognizes academic excellence and encourages applicants to continue their education at New Jersey’s Colleges and Universities.
+This program offers annual scholarship awards up to $1,000.
 Students do not apply directly for scholarship consideration.
-By October 1 each year, participating high schools provide HESAA with the names and junior class standings for all potentially eligible students.
 Students are notified of eligibility during November/December of their senior year in high school.

 Many outside organizations award scholarships.
 If a student’s family is affiliated with a community or religious organization, the organization may be contacted to see if it offers scholarships.
 Many companies will help employees or children of employees finance their education.
 Students may contact their employer or their parents’ employers and ask if they have tuition assistance programs.